11 min read

 The Listora migrator reads the source plugin’s database tables directly and brings listings, categories, custom field values, and images over while preserving URLs, so existing Google rankings survive.
 Sites under a thousand listings finish in minutes.
 Larger sites run through Action Scheduler in the background so the admin does not time out.

 Yes.
-On a BuddyX or Reign site, the Listora owner dashboard sits next to the BuddyPress profile and account screens, so a member who publishes a listing has one continuous experience across profile, activity, and directory.
+On a BuddyPress site, the Listora owner dashboard sits next to the BuddyPress profile and account screens, so members publishing listings have one continuous experience across profile, activity, and directory.

 Can I run Listora as a private members-only directory?

 Yes, with Listora Pro’s Private mode.
-The whole directory is gated behind login, which pairs naturally with a BuddyX or Reign community that is already members-only.
+The whole directory is gated behind login.

 How is pricing structured?